 before sharing it with colleagues.

-Reports are built from filters and tags.
+Reports are built from simple filters and tags.

 To create a report: